Lawyer Fee Dispute Resolution

 In lawyer-client disputes, arbitrators usually serve without fee.
 In other cases the arbitrators are entitled to a reasonable fee (usually $75 per hour) established by the LSBA and paid by the parties.

 Other expenses may be required by the arbitrator to be paid by one or both of the parties such as travel expenses and other expenses of the arbitrator.

 The LSBA may require advance deposits by the parties to cover the anticipated costs of the arbitration.

 It is quite time consuming and inconvenient to the parties and the arbitrator(s) to schedule and reschedule hearings.
-By virtue of Rule 24, a Postponement Fee of $250.00 must accompany each request for postponement.
+Under Program Rule 24, a Postponement Fee of $250.00 must accompany each request for postponement.